 [Regulation 16 inserted in Gazette 17 Jan 1986 p.
 233.]

-17. Form of memorandum of transfer of right to registration of brand
+17. Memorandum of transfer of right to registration of brand, form of and fee for

 (1) The memorandum of a transfer of the right to the registration of a brand is to be in a form approved by the Registrar.